Previous Page Google Analytics 4: Referrer in GA4

 Here’s an image of the All Pages report with a secondary dimension for “Previous Page Path” applied.
 In this example below we’re looking at which pages were viewed (in the red box) immediately before a visitor viewed the homepage.

 We could use data like this to infer useful insights about internal link clicks and overall user behavior on the site.
-Although the “Previous Page Path” dimension is not available under the same name in GA4, we can get the same information using the referrer dimension in GA4.
+Although the “Previous Page Path” dimension is not available under the same name in GA4, we can get the same information using the page_referrer dimension in GA4.

-What is Referrer in Google Analytics 4?
+What is Page Referrer in GA4?

 According to Google’s support article, “the referrer is the webpage that sends visitors to your site using a link.
 In other words, it’s the webpage that a person was on right before they landed on your page.”